0

 Weaving through the punishing heat past the Quick Shop, on my two-wheeled international debut.
 Claire, on the back of the scooter, squeezed my arm and said, ‘Watch out.
 There’s a snake right there.’

 And there it was, a long, green-brown thing, slithering across the road we were troublingly also on.
 My eyes darted, scanning.
 Cold fear.
 It was moving quickly — even for reptiles a good idea when traversing any Indonesian thoroughfare — it’s green-brown length whipping into a bush and rustling it wildly.
 It was big — I only saw the back end of it and that was all of six feet.
 How long overall?
 I shuddered in my seat.
-My distinctly un-altar boy response was, ‘Fuck me.’
-Though to be fair, among St. Roses altar boys, this was conventional.
+My distinctly un-altar boy response was, ‘Oh, no.’ Though to be fair, among St. Roses altar boys, this was conventional.

 Seconds earlier and we’d have run over it — subsequent pictorial investigations suggest a cobra — and doubtless it’d have been flung up by the front wheel of our scooter so, like Indiana Jones in Raiders of the Lost Ark, I was face-to-fang with it.
 We were far from a hospital.